 Know what’s going on

-“Join as many online forums and conversations as possible to make sure your knowledge stays topical and up-to-date,” she suggests.
+“Join as many online forums and conversations as possible to make sure your knowledge stays topical and up-to-date,” he suggests.
 “This will help demonstrate your expertise to potential employers and widen your professional network, which could open up doors to further opportunities in the future too.”

 Sell your soft skills

-“It’s extremely important for candidates to strike the right balance between hard and soft skills,” explains Kiren.
+“It’s extremely important for candidates to strike the right balance between hard and soft skills,” explains Martin.
 “It’s not all about technical skills and knowledge these days — legal candidates need to demonstrate their ability to handle different stakeholders.”

-This is particularly important for in-house legal counsel roles, she adds: “Effective legal counsels will not only need to demonstrate their legal expertise, but also strong commercial acumen and an ability to partner with multiple teams across the company to help the business develop.”
+This is particularly important for in-house legal counsel roles, he adds: “Effective legal counsels will not only need to demonstrate their legal expertise, but also strong commercial acumen and an ability to partner with multiple teams across the company to help the business develop.”

 Prepare your questions — and your answers

-Asking the right questions in an interview can be the most effective way for a candidate to demonstrate their ambition for the role but, as Brady advises, candidates should also prepare the right answers.
+Asking the right questions in an interview can be the most effective way for a candidate to demonstrate their ambition for the role but, as Martin advises, candidates should also prepare the right answers.